AAInventoryManager/Inventory-Manager/products/inventory-manager/docs/profile-settings.md

 - Enterprise

 ## How It Works
-- Update your name, phone number, and delivery address.
+- Update your name and phone number.
 - Configure low stock preferences (global threshold and alert visibility).
 - Change your password from within the app.